• English

 However, some Spanish terms cannot even be translated literally into English or other languages, which is a challenge for students.

-Most common Spanish pronunciation problems
+Most common Spanish difficult words and their pronunciation

 Spanish is an essentially phonetic language.